lwl1989/timing/README.md

 ### task interface

-if you need rewrite  a new task
+If you need rewrite a new task

-just implement TaskInterface
+implement TaskInterface

 ```
 type TaskInterface interface {